Francis Cooke: In Plymouth Colony

 On June 3, 1662, the General Court approved a list of thirty-three names "as being the firstborn children of this government," to receive two tracts of land purchased from the Indians by the colony.
 The list was wider in scope than just being for "firstborn" settlers, as it named several of the original Mayflower passengers, including Cooke, but was presumably for their children.

 Family

 Cooke married Hester Mahieu in Leiden, Holland, on July 20, 1603, or shortly thereafter.
 They had seven children.

-Hester died after June 8, 1666, and was buried at Burial Hill in Plymouth, Mass.

-Children of Francis and Hester Cooke

 The birth order of the Cooke children is uncertain.